oxidecomputer/typify/README.md

-A string schema with `format` set to `uuid` will result in the `uuid::Uuid` type; similarly, a `format` of `date` translates to `chrono::Date<chrono::offset::Utc>`.
+A string schema with `format` set to `uuid` will result in the `uuid::Uuid` type; similarly, a `format` of `date` translates to `chrono::naive::NaiveDate`.
 For users that don't want dependencies on `uuid` or `chrono` it would be useful for Typify to optionally represent those as `String` (or as some other, consumer-specified type).